SteeltoeOSS/Samples/Management/src/ActuatorWeb/README.md

 #### Regarding HTTPS and Basic Authentication

-> [!NOTE]
+In order to work around certificate trust issues with requests to the application from containerized servers (such as Spring Boot Admin), these applications are configured to allow _HTTP_ requests to the actuator endpoints.
+This has the unfortunate side effect of requiring HTTPS redirection to be turned off, lest requests to the actuators' dedicated HTTP port be forwarded to the application's HTTPS port.

-> In order to provide a simple example of applying custom authorization policies to actuator endpoints, these applications use [Basic Authentication](https://github.com/blowdart/idunno.Authentication/tree/dev/src/idunno.Authentication.Basic).
+In order to provide a simple example of applying custom authorization policies to actuator endpoints, these applications use [idunno.Authentication.Basic](https://github.com/blowdart/idunno.Authentication/tree/dev/src/idunno.Authentication.Basic).
-> Do NOT consider this a recommendation or a good example to follow, it is merely a general demonstration of how to apply [ASP.NET Core Authorization](https://learn.microsoft.com/aspnet/core/security/authorization/introduction).
-Please use something else with your applications.
+Do NOT consider this a recommendation or a good example to follow, it is merely a general demonstration of how to apply [ASP.NET Core Authorization](https://learn.microsoft.com/aspnet/core/security/authorization/introduction).
->
+Use a more robust authorization mechanism with your applications.

-> Furthermore, in order to work around certificate trust issues with connections from containerized servers, these applications are configured to allow HTTP requests to the actuator endpoints.
-Outside of a private network, __this is generally not secure and is a BAD idea.__
+__Outside of a private network, this combination is effectively unsecured and is a BAD idea.__

 #### Custom Management Endpoints